ahovgaard/stun-tester/README.md

 to debug issues with lost STUN response on Microsoft Azure.
-Specifically, multiple consecutive STUN responses are sent from an AKS cluster and are observed on the network capture from the AKS virtual machine node, but they never reaches the STUN client.
+Specifically, multiple consecutive STUN responses are sent from an AKS cluster and are observed on the network capture from the AKS virtual machine node, but they never reach the STUN client.

 ## Deploying the STUN server

 To deploy the STUN server, first switch context to your AKS cluster where the server should run.
-Then update the `loadBalancerIP` in `stun_server/kubernetes/stun-server-svc.yaml`.
+Then update the `loadBalancerIP` in the [service manifest](stun_server/kubernetes/stun-server-svc.yaml).
 If you already have a static IP, you can use that one, otherwise, you can remove the line and let AKS assign it a public IP address.
 Then you can deploy the STUN server deployment and service:

     kubectl create -f stun_server/kubernetes

 ## Deploying the STUN client test tool

 First switch context to the intended AKS cluster.
-Then update the `STUN_SERVER_IP` environment variable in `stun_client/kubernetes/stun-client-deployment.yaml` to match the public IP given to the STUN server.
-Then you can deploy the STUN server deployment and
+Then update the `STUN_SERVER_IP` environment variable in the [deployment manifest](stun_client/kubernetes/stun-client-deployment.yaml) to match the public IP given to the STUN server.
+Then you can deploy the STUN server deployment and service:
-service:

     kubectl create -f stun_client/kubernetes